Clean Eating Garlic Broccolini Pasta

 My mom made this dish for me recently and I all but died and went to heaven.
 Even my son couldn’t stop eating it.
+It has simple flavors that meld beautifully in one, tasty dish.

 And just a side note: Did you know that broccolini is a hybrid combination of broccoli and Gai Lan, also known as Chinese chard?

-Clean Eating Broccolini Parmesan Pasta
+Vegan Broccolini Pasta

 Ingredients